 Into 1940 Juan just kept getting bigger and bigger as a name, but he knew he was rapidly losing his base because of the change and there was no way to get those people (dancers) back.
 Yet he didn't change his product - he simply changed the packaging.
 He unabashedly started calling himself el rey de compás.

-Nobody ever begs for this cliché collage in a milonga (dancers tend to have good taste).
-I give it to you so you can mark the moment when D'Arienzo's whole charade went into high gear.
+Here is the un-remastered 1941 original in all it's insincerity.
+Nobody ever begs for that muddled cliché collage in a milonga (dancers tend to have good taste).
+I refer to it so as to mark the moment when D'Arienzo's whole charade went into high gear.

-The world-view of this musical intention has veered to the far right.
-Here is the evidence that D'Arienzo was doing the dreaded Tango por Export as soon as Biagi left - more than 10 years before Juan started calling it that (sponsored by the military, of course, to project an image of happy, tango-y Argentina to the world.
+The world-view of this musical intention had veered to the far right and is the evidence that D'Arienzo was doing the dreaded Tango por Export as soon as Biagi left - more than 10 years before Juan started calling it that (sponsored by the military, of course, to project an image of happy, tango-y Argentina to the world.
 Move along - no curfews or disappearances to see here, folks).

-D'Arienzo wanted Argentine tango to have a simplistic, steady beat like European tango.
-Very white bread, but impressivley bombastic.
+D'Arienzo wanted Argentine tango to have a simplistic, steady beat like European tango, switching the emphasis from traditional (from milonga) beats 1 and 3 to the more universally known beats 2 and 4.
+Very white bread in comparison to what Argentina and Uruguay had pioneered (as Jamaica was later to make staple with Reggae), but impressivley bombastic.
 No opportunity for people to snuggle up too close and feel passion.
 Why the generals loved him as they tried in every way they could to kill tango.

 If a good dancer who has obviously been around tango for a while and is familiar with dancing in BA, or is from there or Uruguay, asks you to play D'Arienzo, you're supposed to know that they mean ONLY something from between 1935 - 38/9.
 Milongueros in general are very insistent - emotional - about this preference.
 They don't like D'Arienzo without Biagi.
 Reasons obvious.